FabienFerrero/SUniCA/Examples/README.md

 *  If you are not familiar with LoRaWAN, useful information is available on:   [https://www.univ-smb.fr/lorawan/en/free-book/](https://www.univ-smb.fr/lorawan/en/free-book/)

-*  Open in Arduini IDE [Examples/RF210_RAK3172_Lab/RF210_Lab.ino](/Examples/RF210_Lab/RF210_Lab.ino)
+*  Open in Arduini IDE [Examples/Arduino_code/RF210_Lab/RF210_Lab.ino](/Examples/Arduino_code/RF210_Lab/RF210_Lab.ino)

-*  Update the DevAdr, NWKkey and AppsKey credential and click on upload button in Arduino IDE
+*  Update the DevAdr, NWKkey and AppsKey credentials and click on upload button in Arduino IDE

 *  Click on the upload button in Arduino IDE (for LoRaWan Example, you can update the credentials)